cosbi-research/beesl/README.md

 BeeSL is a deep learning solution that is fast, accurate, end-to-end, and unlike current methods does not require any external knowledge base or preprocessing tools as it builds on [BERT](https://www.aclweb.org/anthology/N19-1423/).
 Empirical results show that BeeSL's speed and accuracy makes it a viable approach for large-scale real-world scenarios.

 This repository contains the source code for [Biomedical Event Extraction as Sequence Labeling](https://www.researchgate.net/publication/344541520_Biomedical_Event_Extraction_as_Sequence_Labeling) (BeeSL).
-You may freely use [this work](#reference-and-contact) in your research and activities under the non-commercial [COSBI-SSLA license](https://www.cosbi.eu/research/prototypes/licence_terms).

-For more information on ongoing work in biomedical knowledge extraction you may want to visit the [COSBI knowledge extraction page](https://www.cosbi.eu/research/prototypes/biomedical_knowledge_extraction) or get in touch with the [COSBI Bioinformatics lab](mailto:bioinformatics@cosbi.eu).
+For more information on ongoing work in biomedical knowledge extraction you may want to visit the [COSBI knowledge extraction page](https://www.cosbi.eu/prototypes/biomedical-knowledge-extraction) or get in touch with the [COSBI Bioinformatics lab](mailto:bioinformatics@cosbi.eu).
 We'll be happy to help!

 ## Table of contents